Graph Sparsification for Derandomizing Massively Parallel Computation with Low Space: Introduction

 \paragraph{Maximal independent set and matching.}

-Our end-goal result converts a version of Luby's \emph{randomized} maximal matching and MIS algorithms into $O(\log n)$-round fully scalable \emph{deterministic} algorithms in the \MPC model.
-Luby's algorithm takes an input graph and in $O(\log n)$ rounds finds a MIS (or a maximal matching).
+Our end-goal result converts a version of Luby's \emph{randomized} MIS and maximal matching algorithms into $O(\log n)$-round fully scalable \emph{deterministic} algorithms in the \MPC model.
+Luby's algorithm takes an input graph and in $O(\log n)$ rounds finds an MIS.
 In each round, the algorithm finds some independent set $\IS$ and removes $\IS$ and $N(\IS)$ from the input graph.
-Then, the crux of the analysis is that in expectation, the number of edges removed in a single round is a constant fraction of the original number of edges, ensuring that in expectation, $O(\log n)$ rounds of the algorithm suffice to find an MIS.
+The crux of the analysis is that in expectation, the number of edges removed in a single round is a constant fraction of the original number of edges, ensuring that in expectation, $O(\log n)$ rounds suffice to find an MIS.
 A similar construction holds for the maximal matching problem, where one finds and removes matchings rather than independent sets.

-It is known that Luby's algorithm can be derandomized, however in the classical models of parallel and distributed computation models, PRAMs and \congc, the known derandomization techniques are expensive and lead to deterministic algorithms running in a \emph{super-logarithmic number of rounds} (see, e.g., \cite{ABI86,CPS17,GS89,Han96,Luby86}).
+It is known that Luby's algorithm can be derandomized, however on PRAMs and other classical models of parallel and distributed computation models, PRAMs and \congc, the known derandomization techniques are expensive and lead to deterministic algorithms running in a \emph{super-logarithmic number of rounds} (see, e.g., \cite{ABI86,CPS17,GS89,Han96,Har19,Luby86}).

 In this paper, we will show that the \MPC model can perform the derandomization very efficiently, even in the fully scalable model with very limited memory per machine, via our generic method of derandomization of the sampling of a low-degree graph while maintaining some desired properties.
 We will model Luby's algorithm and ensure that each of its rounds can be simulated deterministically in a constant number of \MPC rounds.
-In particular, we present a deterministic $O(1)$-\MPC round construction that for a given graph $G$ finds an independent set $\IS$ for which the number of edges incident to $\IS$ and $N(\IS)$ is at least constant fraction of the edges of $G$.
-(Again, a similar construction holds for the maximal matching problem.)
+In particular, we present a deterministic $O(1)$-\MPC round construction that for a given graph $G$ finds an independent set $\IS$ for which the number of edges incident to $\IS \cup N(\IS)$ is at least constant fraction of the edges of $G$.
+(A similar construction holds for maximal matching.)